Spelkington/triangle/Laws/Constitution.md

 - any Brother in dispute feels like a statement to our Chapter including explicit details of the dispute is warranted and **two-thirds (2/3)** of the Judicial Board agrees;
 - any Brother of the Judicial Board feels like a statement to our Chapter is warranted and **two-thirds (2/3)** of the Judicial Board agrees; or

-If any Brother of the Judicial Board feels a matter discussed during a personal dispute warrants a revocation of membership, he may convene the Judicial Board himself to discuss the matter.
+If any Brother of the Judicial Board feels a matter discussed during a personal dispute warrants a revocation of membership, they may convene the Judicial Board themselves to discuss the matter.

 #### Appeals to Disciplinary Action

-In the case that the Executive Board has assigned disciplinary action to a Brother, such as a [suspension of voting privileges](#), he may appeal the Judicial Board to nullify that disciplinary action.
+In the case that the Executive Board has assigned disciplinary action to a Brother, such as a [suspension of voting privileges](#), they may appeal the Judicial Board to nullify that disciplinary action.

 Any disciplinary action shall be nullified by a **simple majority** of the Judicial Board.